-You may open a Section 529 program in any state, but when buying prepaid tuition credits (less popular than savings accounts), you will want to know what institutions the credits will be applied.
+You may open a Section 529 program in any state, but when buying prepaid tuition credits (less popular than savings accounts), you will want to know which institutions the credits will be applied to.

 Unlike certain other tax-favored higher education programs, such as the American Opportunity Tax Credit (formerly the Hope Credit) and Lifetime Learning tax credits, federal tax law doesn't limit the benefit to tuition, but can also extend it to room, board, and books (individual state programs could be narrower).

 The two key individual parties to the program are the Designated Beneficiary (the student-to-be) and the Account Owner, who is entitled to choose and change the beneficiary and who is normally the principal contributor to the program.
 There are no income limits on who may be an account owner.
 There's only one designated beneficiary per account.
 Thus, a parent with three college-bound children might set up 3 accounts.
 (Some state programs don't allow the same person to be both beneficiary and account owner.)

 Contributions must be in cash, and must not total more than reasonably needed for higher education (as determined initially by the state).
 Neither account owner or beneficiary may direct investments, but the state may allow the owner to select a type of investment fund (e.g., fixed income securities), and to change the investment annually, and when the beneficiary is changed.
 The account owner decides who gets the funds (can pick and change the beneficiary) and is legally allowed to withdraw funds at any time, subject to tax and penalty discussed later.